-In 2021 Brunel made a commitment to reach Net Zero by 2050 and to reach the halfway point by 2030, through the IIGCC's Paris Aligned Net- avoid the problem, Brunel wanted Zero Asset Owner Commitment.
+In 2021 Brunel made a commitment to reach Net Zero by 2050 and to reach the halfway point by 2030, through the IIGCC's Paris Aligned Net-Zero Asset Owner Commitment.

 However, the challenge faced by asset owners and managers in achieving Net Zero is not simply a stockpicking challenge.
 In some cases, there are deep, structural obstacles to progress.
 Among the latter are indices.